Kiranjith83/SA/SA.md

   - It is possible to add additional reader instances within the Aurora cluster.
   - Failover tier
     - Tier0 to tier15 specifies the failover priority. tier0 has higher priority.
+- Aurora is not just an enhancement of RDS, but ut is a new Arch with shared storage, addressable replicas and parallel queries.
+- Different endpoint types
+  - Read endpoint
+  - Write endpoints.
+  - Data base instance endpoints.